 - Turn the pocket panels right side out once again (exterior and lining wrong sides together) and pull the handle up into position.
 Press flat.

-NOTE: Polyester webbing is not a fan of a hot iron; it will melt.
+NOTE: Polyester webbing is not a fan of a hot iron; it can melt.
 Keep the iron on the fabric and away from the handle.

 - Repeat to finish the second pocket in the same manner.